-As one of the largest and most progressive distribution cooperatives in Texas, the Guadalupe Valley Electric Cooperative (GVEC) specializes in delivering products and services that fulfill the needs of thousands of people and businesses relying on us every day.
-We serve over 85,000 consumers (between our member cooperative and public subsidiaries) throughout South Central Texas covering the Guadalupe Valley through:
+As one of the largest and most progressive distribution cooperatives in Texas, the Guadalupe Valley Electric Cooperative (GVEC) specializes in delivering products and services that fulfill the needs of thousands of people and businesses relying on them every day.
+They serve over 85,000 consumers (between member cooperative and public subsidiaries) throughout South Central Texas covering the Guadalupe Valley through:

 - Five modern customer service centers